Sahil710710710/Linux_Issues/index.md

 ## Issue 7: Network Connectivity Problems
 **Description:** The server experiences intermittent or complete loss of network connectivity, which impacts access to resources, repositories, and other services.

 **Solution:** Use commands like `ping`, `ip a`, and `nmcli` to troubleshoot connectivity and network interface configurations.
 Verify that the correct IP, gateway, and DNS are set in `/etc/sysconfig/network-scripts/`.
 If using firewalls, ensure that essential ports are open.
-Restart the network service with `systemctl restart network` (on RHEL 7 and earlier) or `nmcli networking off && nmcli networking on` (on RHEL 8 and later) to reinitialize connections.
+Restart the network service with `systemctl restart NetworkManager` (on RHEL 8 and above) or `nmcli n off && nmcli n on` (on RHEL 8 and later) to reinitialize connections.

 ---